Information and Regulations Relating to Right of Residence

 Please note: Your residence permit will be invalid if you spend a period of more than six months outside of Germany!

 Obtaining a residence permit via the TUB Visa Service

-their residence permits before they expire via the Visa
+apply to extend their residence permits before they expire

 TU Berlin Visa Service is unable to help with applications for an electronic residence permit (eAT - available since 1.9.2011).
 You will need to contact the Berlin foreigners' registration office (Ausländerbehörde) directly.
 As the process of issuing an eAT is relatively complex, you should apply about eight weeks before the expiry of your residence permit or visa.